pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ## Test Set

 Usually, I would first split the data and set a test set aside until the models were trained.
-However, since it was mentioned that a hold out set has already been created, I split the data and set the test set aside in my notebook code before starting to train the models.
+However, since it was mentioned that a hold out set has already been created by Dr. Paul and Dr. Naglah, so I split the data and set my own test set aside in my notebook code after inspecting the data, but before starting to train the models.
+The data was split pseudo-randomly using five different seeds to repeat the experiments five times and mimic Scikit-Learn's 5-Fold Cross Validation.
+However, only one of the seeds is given in the code.

 ## Inspection

 Caveat: It is possible that multiple image files in the dataset come from a single patient.
 This was not mentioned in the instructions nor was it clear from inspecting the dataset.
 Hence, I treated each image file individually.

 I found that the images in the dataset were already cropped as a rectangle to include only the glomerulus.